Slow Cooker Scalloped Potatoes

 What happens if scalloped potatoes are overcooked?

-Do I need to soak my potatoes for this recipe?
+Why is it important to soak the potatoes for this recipe?

 cheesy slow cooker scalloped potatoes on a plate